The Vision Bleak (EP)

-The Vision Bleak is a short 2-track extended play by the eponymous German gothic metal band The Vision Bleak.
+The Vision Bleak is the second EP by German gothic metal band The Vision Bleak.
 It was released through Prophecy Productions on 20 August 2003, to serve as a teaser for their then-upcoming debut studio album, The Deathship Has a New Captain.
 It contains two early versions of tracks that would ultimately appear on the album, "The Lone Night Rider" and "Elizabeth Dane".